the black foamie thing by Neil van Niekerk on Vimeo.

 This next image is the one where I peeled back the BFT and used it in that half-bounce position … still aiming for the same spot on the ceiling as before, but without the BFT blocking the direct light on Anelisa.
 You can clearly see that there is direct flash falling on her, even with the flash pointing upwards and slightly towards her.
 You definitely need to flag your flash in this case to get that quality of light that we’re seeking.

-- how to bounce flash
+- How to bounce flash

-- the black foamie thing
+- The black foamie thing

-- throw away the tupperware!
+- Throw away the tupperware!

-- bounce flash technique – mimicking soft window light
+- Bounce flash technique – mimicking soft window light

-- an example of bounce flash technique (cute baby)
+- An example of bounce flash technique (cute baby)

-- bounce flash & catchlights
+- Bounce flash & catchlights

-- why I use a light modifier that is black
+- Why I use a light modifier that is black

-- bridal portrait with bounce flash
+- Bridal portrait with bounce flash

-- directional light from your on-camera flash
+- Directional light from your on-camera flash

-technical details about the video clip itself:
+Techie details about the video clip itself

-video clip edited in iMovie ’11
+Video clip edited in iMovie ’11

-music for the video clip provided by Triple Scoop Music
+Music for the video clip provided by Triple Scoop Music

 Equipment used for the HD video:

-Canon 5D mk II (B&H)
+Canon 5D mk II

-Canon 24-105mm f4L IS (B&H)
+Canon 24-105mm f4L IS

 Equipment used for the stills photography:

-Nikon D3; Nikon 70-200mm f2.8 AF-S VR II (B&H)
+Nikon D3; Nikon 70-200mm f2.8 AF-S VR II

 Thank you, Neil.
 I must admit that I have fiddled with my BFT when shooting vertical and, despite the wealth of blog entries here (and even your mention of the BFT in your B&H video), I was never confident that I was positioning it correctly.
 This clip clears it up, especially seeing how the BFT is often rotated to keep flagging the flash.